david-deboer/covid_binned_data/README.md

 # covid_binned_data

-NOTE - CURRENTLY REDOING KEYS - DATA WILL BE AVAILABLE LATER TODAY

 This derived database is intended to provide up-to-date easily accessible geo-binned data for research purposes from the Johns Hopkins maintained database https://github.com/CSSEGISandData/COVID-19.git